-The Company's soft pretzels are sold under many brand names; some of which are: SUPERPRETZEL, PRETZEL FILLERS, PRETZELFILS, GOURMET TWISTS, MR. TWISTER, SOFT PRETZEL BITES, SOFTSTIX, SOFT PRETZEL BUNS, HOT KNOTS, DUTCH TWIST, TEXAS TWIST, SANDWICH TWIST, CINNAPRETZEL and SERIOUSLY TWISTED!; and, to a lesser extent, under private labels.
+The Company's soft pretzels are sold under many brand names; some of which are: SUPERPRETZEL, PRETZEL FILLERS, PRETZELFILS, GOURMET TWISTS, MR. TWISTER, SOFT PRETZEL BITES, SOFTSTIX, SOFT PRETZEL BUNS, HOT KNOTS, DUTCH TWIST, TEXAS TWIST, SANDWICH TWIST, CINNAPRETZEL\ and SERIOUSLY TWISTED!; and, to a lesser extent, under private labels.
 Soft pretzels are sold in the Food Service, Retail Supermarket and The Restaurant Group segments.
-Soft pretzel sales amounted to 22% of the Company's revenue in fiscal year 2007 and 24% in 2006 and 2005.
+Soft pretzel sales amounted to 20% of the Company's revenue in fiscal year 2008, 22% in 2007, and 24% in 2006.